Staff

 Kara began her music management career as an orchestra personnel manager with the Lafayette Symphony.
 Additionally, in her work as a music contractor and office manager with Wood & Rodin, Inc., she worked with and established client relationships with some of the most prestigious publishing and production companies including the Hal Leonard Corp., Lorenz Corp., Alfred Publishing, FJH Music Co., Feld Entertainment, Mannheim Steamroller Christmas Touring LLC., AWR Music, Plank Road Publishing, and Beckenhorst Press.
 As a result of her many years working in local recording studios in this capacity, she was appointed as a Production Manager with Aire Born Recording Studios and worked directly with the Lorenz Corporation, managing recording demo production.
 She has assisted in hiring and managing ensembles in many of Indiana’s premier venues, including the Murat Theatre/Old National Centre, Bankers Life Fieldhouse, Clowes Memorial Hall, the Center for the Performing Arts in Carmel, and with local arts organizations and churches including the Indianapolis Symphonic Choir, Indianapolis Opera, Second Presbyterian Church and St. Paul’s Episcopal Church.

-Assistant Professor of Music at DePauw University since 2002, Kara's responsibilities include teaching applied bassoon and reed-making, and coaching chamber music.
+Assistant Professor of Music at DePauw University for 20 years, Kara's responsibilities included teaching applied bassoon and reed-making, and coaching chamber music.
 She has also been an adjunct professor at the University of Indianapolis, Anderson University, Purdue University, Wabash College, and Butler University.
-In addition to her educational activities within the arts community, Kara mentors high school students within her role as college planner and music specialist with Class 101 Carmel, IN.
+In addition to her educational activities within the arts community, Kara spent three years mentoring high school students as a college planner and music specialist with Class 101 College Planning.

 Dr. Michael Davis